 The AATUs are a measure of temperature related productivity of streams.
 Productivity may be defined as the "Capacity or ability of an environmental unit to produce organic material" or the "Rate of formation of new tissue or energy use by one or more organisms" (Armantrout, 1998).
-Higher water temperature in northern streams has been related to greater productivity at multiple trophic levels (Hannesdóttir et.al,

-2013).
-Increases in stream temperatures related directly- or indirectly to climate change are anticipated to result in increased productivity (Prowse et.al., 2006).
-The calculated AATUs have consistently inferred that the Tatchun River is, potentially, the most biologically productive river monitored in the Program and the North Klondike is the least.
+Higher water temperature in northern streams has been related to greater productivity at multiple trophic levels (Hannesdóttir et.al, 2013).
+Increases in stream temperatures related directly- or indirectly to climate change are at high latitudes are anticipated to result in increased productivity (Prowse et.al., 2006).

-Sufficient data is available for most Stations to calculate Mean AATUs (MeAATU) for use as a basis of classifying and comparing Stations.
-Table 4 presents the MeAATUs of all stations in ascending order, the range of each Station's MeAATUs and the number of years of data used in the calculations.
-The North Klondike at North Fork Bridge has the lowest MeAATU at 983.8 ATU.
-The Tatchun River below Tatchun Lake has the highest at 2620.8 MeAATU, or about 2.5 times that of the North Klondike.
-Importantly, these Stations represent types of spawning rivers, with the North Klondike being a moderate sized, moderate gradient river with little lakes storage and the Tatchun River being a small river with a large degree of lake storage.
+Sufficient data is available to calculate Mean AATUs (MeAATU) for use as a basis of classifying streams.
+Table 4 presents the MeAATUs of all stations in ascending order, the range of each Station's MeAATUs and the number of calendar years of data used in the calculations.
+The North Klondike at North Fork Bridge has the lowest MeAATU at 997.6 ATU.
+The Tatchun River below Tatchun Lake has the highest at 2643.5 MeAATU, or about 2.5 times that of the North Klondike.
+Importantly, these Stations represent types of spawning rivers, with the North Klondike being a moderate sized, moderate gradient river with little lake storage and the Tatchun River being a small river with a large and adjacent degree of lake storage.

 There is no universally accepted method of classifying streams on the basis of thermal regimes.
 Most classification systems and processes have reflected the purpose for which the classification was made, the role or function of the person or agency that developed it, and the geographical area in which it originated (Coker et al., 2001; Chu et al., 2009; Nelitz et al, 2007).
-There is also an understandable bias toward mid-temperate regions, as the majority of the North American population and research institutions are located there.
-In addition, the lands and waters that contribute to fish habitat have been under greater development stress than those located at higher latitudes.
+There is also an understandable bias toward mid-temperate regions as the majority of the North American population, and research institutions are located there.
+In addition, the lands and waters that contribute to fish habitat have been under greater development stress in mid-latitudes than those located at higher latitudes.

-For the purposes of this Program, streams and rivers will be provisionally classified as:
+For the purposes of this Program, streams and rivers are provisionally classified as: